 "Fostering In Somerset" is calling for members of the public to come forward and support local foster families within the community.
 As part of a new initiative, we're looking for individuals and businesses in the Taunton area who feel they could offer opportunities, or even just their time, to nearby foster families and the young people in their care.
 As the saying goes 'it takes a village to raise a child'.
 The initiative is a feasibility research study that is looking at the type of support that foster carers and children looked after need.
-The study will finish in March / April 2021, but there may be the potential to continue to volunteer past the end date of the study.

 We are looking for volunteers to work with a child or young person in a foster care placement, enabling them to have the opportunity to have a consistent and trusted adult of their own, who is outside of their professional network of support.
 This will give the child or young person the chance to build a relationship with someone outside of the placement and to support their social and emotional wellbeing.
 It is also to allow the foster carer to have some informal respite whilst the child or young person is with the volunteer.
 Examples of support that could be provided:

 – 1:1 support/online support.
 This is informal support and a chance for the child or young person to talk about their life, or it could be for the volunteer to support with completing homework, writing a CV, applying for a job etc;